giellalt/lang-sma/src-fst-morphology-root.lexc.md

 |  **+CmpN/SgG** | Singular Genitive
 |  **+CmpN/PlG** | Plural Genitive

-### The right part of a compound requires to the left ...
+### Normative: the right part of a compound requires to the left ...

 These tags overrule the regular tags defined above.
 One or more can be specified.